fmager/real-time/m2_concurrency/README.md

-Some elements in your system you might be able to parallelize lock free, wherein you find a solution without needing synchronization primitives like scopes, barriers, atomics, locks or mutexes.
+Some elements in your system you might be able to parallelize lock free, wherein you find a solution without needing synchronization primitives like scopes, barriers, locks or mutexes.
+You might get away with having no synchronization, as the shared data might be read-only or you might have to use a simple synchronization mechanism with hardware support like atomics.
 Some parts of your system might be amenable to fine-grained parallelism, such as a matrix-matrix multiplication, whereas other parts might only be amenable to coarse grained parallelism, such as a SLAM system pipelined into 4 stages, thus only being able to utilize 4 threads.

 All of these put one thing into the center of everything.
 Can you guess it?